-Pro tip: if you want a thicker homemade coconut milk, just use a cheese cloth.
-You may get a bit of 'pulp' from the coconut yet you'll also get a creamier finished product.
+Pro tip: if you want a thicker milk, just use a cheese cloth.
+You may get a bit of ‘pulp’ from the coconut yet you’ll also get a creamier finished product.

-Transfer your freshly homemade coconut milk to an airtight jar or bottle and refrigerate until ready to use.
+Transfer your freshly made beverage to an airtight jar or bottle and refrigerate until ready to use.
 The milk will keep 3-4 days, maybe a little longer.
 As a result of the (healthy!) fat content, the milk will separate into layers, so be sure to shake before using.

 The top most layer is the coconut cream.
-In addition to other uses, it can be spooned off for recipes calling for full-fat coconut milk.
+In addition to other uses, it can be spooned off for recipes calling for the full-fat version.